joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 I recently took advantage of CircleCI's new 2.0 features in a Phoenix application and thought it was worth sharing here.
 CircleCI 2.0 [boasts many new features](https://circleci.com/docs/2.0/#features) but the most interesting ones to me were the native support for Docker images and their advanced caching features.

-It turns out that both of these features worked amazingly well - our build times were cut *in half* which even better than I was expecting.
-The Docker image support saved the most time it saved CircleCI from having to compile Elixir, Erlang, and Node for each job.
+It turns out to be a great move - both of these features helped cut our build times by at least *50%*.
+Using a Docker iamge meant CircleCI no longer needed to compile Elixir, Erlang, and Node for each job.
 And the advanced caching features went a step further by giving us control over how our `build` and `deps` directories were cached, saving us on the compilation time between jobs.
 It did take some research through their docs and forums to figure out how to create a complete, working CircleCI yaml file, so I wanted to write up what I did in case my example helps save time for other people.

 To start, assume we have a brand new Phoenix app that uses the following: